balenaltd/handbook/Architecture-Calls.md

 ### Architecture call recordings

+The full archive can be found in [this google drive folder](https://drive.google.com/drive/u/2/folders/0B0NS-URBofBLN0xOWHNDTVV0cFk)

 We are uploading architecture call recordings as a convenience to people who might not be able to attend a specific architecture call and want finer-grained details that cannot possibly be captured with the overview notes.
 The calls are brainstorming sessions and the recordings should be treated as such.

 ### Pinned Agenda Items